fl1ger/deleg/draft-dnsop-deleg.md

 ### SvcPriority

-As defined in the DNS SVCB document {{?I-D.draft-ietf-dnsop-svcb-https}}, the SvcPriority values SHOULD be used to dictate the priority when multiple ServiceMode DELEG or SVCB records are returned.
+As defined in the DNS SVCB document {{?RFC9460}}, the SvcPriority values SHOULD be used to dictate the priority when multiple ServiceMode DELEG or SVCB records are returned.

 ### TargetName

-As defined in the SVCB document {{?I-D.draft-ietf-dnsop-svcb-https}}, the TargetName provides the hostname to which the DELEG or SVCB record refers.
+As defined in the SVCB document {{?RFC9460}}, the TargetName provides the hostname to which the DELEG or SVCB record refers.
 The TargetName field MUST be set and MUST NOT be "." for DELEG records.
 Records with a TargetName of "."
 SHOULD be discarded.

 ^^^ Does that matter when IP hints are provided?
 I would think we don't need to name servers if we don't feel like it.
 (Of course TLS might require a name, but that's different story than DELEG itself.)
 ^^^ Why don't we allow a TargetName for the A/AAAA records?
 Always cramming them into hints will be awkward.